logo

 2. Develop a Policy: Create a data sanitization policy that outlines the procedures and responsibilities for securely erasing data.
 Ensure this policy is aligned with regulatory requirements and industry best practices.

-3. Use Certified Tools: Utilize certified data sanitization tools and software to ensure complete and secure data removal.
+3. Use Tools: Utilize trusted data sanitization tools and software to ensure complete and secure data removal.
 Regularly update these tools to stay ahead of advancements in data recovery technologies.

 4. Train Your Staff: Educate your employees on the importance of data sanitization and how to follow the established procedures.
 Regular training sessions can help reinforce the policy and address any questions or concerns.